Targeting relative risk heterogeneity with causal forests: Introduction

 \section{Introduction}

-Causal inference methods are frequently employed in clinical studies to analyze the effect of a drug or treatment.
-In this setting, we are often interested in exploring the evidence for treatment effect heterogeneity (TEH), or whether specific subgroups of the population respond differently to the treatment in question.
+In clinical settings, we are often interested in exploring the evidence for heterogeneous treatment effects (HTE), or whether specific subgroups of the population respond differently to a treatment under investigation.
+This question has received significant attention in the causal inference literature over the past few decades, as it represents a key step in the direction of personalized medicine \citep{sechidis_watch_2024, lipkovich_modern_2024}.

-An immediate concern with subgroup analysis is the problem of multiple testing \citep{Cook2004}.
-Analyzing a sufficiently large number of subgroups will inevitably yield spurious false-positive results, and as the dimensionality of a dataset grows, the number of possible ways to divide the population into subgroups increases exponentially.
-To combat this, most clinical trial protocols require a subgroup analysis plan to be specified in advance.
-However, this can prevent the detection of strong but unexpected heterogeneity.
-TEH discovery therefore calls for nonparametric methods which can consider the dataset as a whole, uncover relevant high-dimensional interactions, and identify subgroups of interest \citep{Watson2020}.

-Causal forests, developed by \citet{Athey2015} and \citet{Wager2018}, is one of the most successful approaches in this area.
-It modifies the classical random forests of \citet{Breiman2001}, popular for flexible modelling of interactions in high dimensions, to satisfy necessary theoretical criteria for causal inference.
-Since its introduction, it has become an industry-standard approach for TEH estimation in real-world clinical trial analysis \citep{Basu2018,Athey2019B,Raghavan2022}.

-However, the node-splitting criterion in causal forests only targets heterogeneity in the absolute (additive) Risk Difference (RD) between subgroups.
-This can dilute statistical power for heterogeneity in the relative (multiplicative) Risk Ratio (RR) by over-emphasizing individuals with a high baseline risk level.
-The resulting TEH estimates may then be targeted towards covariates that are predictive of mortality (or other adverse outcomes) rather than heterogeneity.
-If there is large variation in individual baseline risk, as seen in the AQUAMAT and LEADER clinical trials we present in Sections 4 and 5, it may be therefore be preferable to focus on differences in the RR.
-The RR also provides benefits related to explanation and generalizability, due to its superior ability to extrapolate across populations \citep{Cook1995,Colnet2023}.
+More specifically, HTE discovery calls for nonparametric methods which can consider the dataset as a whole to identify subgroups of interest \citep{watson_graphing_2020}.
+Classical subgroup analysis, where potentially relevant covariates are pre-specified in a clinical trial protocol, may fail to detect strong but unexpected heterogeneity, and additionally raises concerns related to multiple testing \citep{cook_subgroup_2004}.
+For this reason, forest-based methods have become especially popular, building upon the seminal work of \citet{breiman_random_2001} to flexibly model high-dimensional interactions between covariates.

+In particular, causal forests \citep{athey_recursive_2015, wager_estimation_2018, athey_generalized_2019} are a state-of-the-art approach for HTE estimation in real-world clinical trial analysis \citep{basu_characteristics_2018, athey_estimating_2019, raghavan_generalizability_2022}.
+While a standard decision tree recursively partitions the input data to maximize the variability in an outcome, a causal decision tree instead maximizes the variability in treatment effect by separating the treatment and control samples within each node.
+To adjust for confounding and directly estimate HTEs, causal forests orthogonalize the outcome and treatment propensity with respect to the covariates, leveraging ideas from the double/debiased machine learning literature \citep{chernozhukov_doubledebiased_2018}.